aynp/github-to-json/README.md

 # GitHub to JSON

-Genrate JSON file of a repository structure using GitHub API.
+Generate JSON file of a repository structure using GitHub API.

 ## Installation